This website is a resource that helps people improve their climate impact.

 Shrink that Footprint will help people improve their climate impact.

 The tips that are most interesting are those that can be adopted by anyone, regardless of their lifestyle or circumstances.
 These are tips that can help anyone reduce their carbon footprint, whether they are a student, a young family, or someone who has just retired.
+It could be as simple as planting a tree (of the right type and in the right climate) to donating your old tube TV away instead of trashing it.

 Such strategies are easy to do, cheap to implement and fit in well with day to day life.